Vietnam.vn - Nền tảng quảng bá Việt Nam

 Memorial stele of Saigon special forces at Mr. Tran Van Lai's house now.

-To meet the schedule for the General Offensive and Uprising in the Spring of Mau Than 1968, Mr. Nam Lai quickly arranged for his superiors to go down to the bunker to inspect.
+To meet the schedule for the 1968 Mau Than Spring General Offensive and Uprising, Mr. Nam Lai quickly arranged for his superiors to go down to the bunker to inspect.
 The bunker met the requirements, and a schedule for transporting weapons down to the bunker was also immediately planned.

 During the 1968 Mau Than Spring General Offensive and Uprising, Mr. Nam Lai's weapon caches were all effective.
 Weapons were transferred to clusters to attack the Independence Palace, the General Staff, the Embassy, etc. This was also the reason why Mai Hong Que's cover was exposed.
 Mr. Nam Lai was fiercely pursued by the Republic of Vietnam government and offered a reward of 2 million VND, a very large sum at that time, for anyone who could capture him.

-After many days of hiding in the trash bin of Ben Thanh market with the intention of continuing to stay in Saigon to work, he was ordered by the organization to retreat to Quang Ngai (Mrs. Tuyet Mai's hometown) for temporary shelter.
+After many days of hiding in a trash bin at Ben Thanh market with the intention of continuing to stay in Saigon to work, he was ordered by the organization to withdraw to Quang Ngai (Tuyet Mai's hometown) for temporary refuge.

 After liberation, he worked at the War Summary Department (Ho Chi Minh City Command), retiring in 1981.
 He passed away in June 2002.